goplot/goplot/README.md

   `./goplot &`

-You can ensure the script continues to run after you logoout with `disown -h`
+You can ensure the script continues to run after you logout with `disown -h`

 ### goplot.sh Configuration Files